-The contest is open to middle and high school students from the metropolitan Detroit region.
-Students entered the contest by submitting an original essay, poem, or work of art in honor of Jackie Robinson.
-The contest criteria are as follows:
+Students may enter the contest by submitting an original work of art, essay, or poem in honor of Jackie Robinson.
+The specific contest criteria are as follows:

-ART:Create an artistic expression that captures the spirit of one or more of Jackie Robinson's nine values of success.
-Artwork can be a painting, drawing, or rendering no larger than 22" x 28".
+ART:Create an artistic expression that captures the spirit of one or more of Jackie Robinson's Nine Values.
+Works of art may include a painting, drawing, or rendering.

 ( Adobe Acrobat required.
 To view and print PDF files, you must download the free Adobe Acrobat Reader Installer file AND double-click the file to install Adobe Acrobat Reader on your computer.)

 Breaking Barriers: In Sports, In Life is a national literacy and character education program in partnership with Scholastic.
 The program uses baseball-themed activities to provide students of diverse backgrounds in grades four through nine with strategies to deal with barriers and challenges in their lives, while at the same time conveying the significance of Jackie Robinson's breaking Baseball's color barrier in 1947.
 A major component of the program is a national essay contest in which students write about overcoming these obstacles using the values demonstrated by Jackie Robinson: commitment, citizenship, courage, determination, excellence, justice, persistence, teamwork, and integrity.